Elin i Staxäng: Verdict and execution

 On 15 February 1671, both Elin and Iver i Staxäng were judged guilty as charged for witchcraft and sentenced to death.
 The Witcraft Commission considered their crimes so serious that they should be burned alive, but since the king had banned people from being burned alive, they received the customary sentence of being decapitated before burning.

 In June 1671, the Witchcraft Commission opened procedures in Kungälv.
 The people accused by Elin and Iver were to be put on trial, followed by the execution of Elin and Iver.

 Elin and Iver were kept alive in order to testify against the people they had named as their accomplices, and brought to Uddewalla, where this was to take place.

 One of their accused accomplices was Elin's aunt, Karin Joens.
 When she was confronted with Elin she told her niece: "God forgive you, how you lie on me", and then asked the court to tell her what they wanted her to say, "to make you happy".

-Elin testified against Pedher Mathsson and Börtha Cornelius, who were both executed; and against Catharina Bengts, Ingrid Jon Håkanssons, Börta Peter Holländers and Karin Joe,ns, who were acquitted.
+Elin testified against Pedher Mathsson and Börtha Cornelius, who were both executed; and against Catharina Bengts, Ingrid Jon Håkanssons, Börta Peter Holländers and Karin Joens, who were acquitted.

-Elin and Iver were both described as being in very bad condition after having spent the winter of 1670-1671 in prison.
+Elin and Iver were both described as being in very bad condition after having spent the winter of 1670–1671 in prison.
 Despite described as young and healthy when she was first imprisoned, she was reportedly so exhausted during her testimony against her alleged accomplices that she sometimes confused one person with another.

 In the summer of 1671, the Witchcraft Commission reported to their superiors that Elin and Iver were in such a bad condition in prison that it was necessary to "hurry them to execution" or they would both be dead before they could be executed.

 Elin and Iver were executed together in Kungälv on 22 July 1671.
 Both of them retracted their confessions as well as their accusations against others before their execution.
 Iver stated that he had been forced to confess and that he had done so only out of consideration for his wife.
 Elin stated that she regretted that she had lied about herself as well as others, that she considered this to be a sin and asked the priests if she could be saved in the afterlife despite these lies.